What is Epilepsy?

 Dogs of many different breeds and ages are affected by Epilepsy, with details such as the typical age of onset and how well the dogs respond to medication varying between breeds.
 Research has shown that some breeds have a higher rate of Epilepsy than others, and we believe that the way in which Epilepsy is inherited is complex in the breeds we have studied to date.
 It is almost certain that multiple variations within a dog’s DNA, alongside factors from the environment, are responsible for the condition.
 With so many variables, we’re effectively trying to complete a 2.4 billion piece puzzle!

 In order to understand this complex and life-altering disease, we’re looking at DNA from affected and unaffected dogs of particular breeds to find out more about Epilepsy and develop ways to prevent it.
-We are currently investigating Idiopathic Epilepsy in Italian Spinoni, Border Collies and German Shepherd Dogs but plan to expand the breeds we study over the coming years.
+We are currently investigating Idiopathic Epilepsy in Italian Spinoni and Border Collies but plan to expand the breeds we study over the coming years.

 Help our research into Epilepsy